mitesh1612/blog2/_posts/2020-08-30-naive-bayes.md

 ![]({{ site.baseurl }}/images/2020-08-30-naive-bayes/bayesequation.png "Bayes Theorem Equation")

 This says that the gives the probability of event E occuring, given some event F occurs.
 Say event **E** represents our hypothesis and **F** represents the probability of obsering the data we observe.
-Then P(E|F) basically represents how much the data supports our assumption.
+Then P(E/F) basically represents how much the data supports our assumption.
 Hence many times, Bayes theorem is also written like this

 ![]({{ site.baseurl }}/images/2020-08-30-naive-bayes/bayes2.png)

 The term P(Hypothesis) is also called **prior** or *prior beliefs*.
 Why prior?
 It is the degree of the conviction that the hypothesis is true *before we observe* the actual data.
 Remember, prior is the sometimes the trickiest terms to determine ([as mentioned later here](#the-horrors-of-prior)).
-The term P(Hypothesis|Data) is called the **posterior** probability, which represents "the possibility of the hypothesis, given the data".
+The term P(Hypothesis/Data) is called the **posterior** probability, which represents "the possibility of the hypothesis, given the data".
 Posterior is usually build after seeing the data.
-The term P(Data|Hypothesis) is a fun one.
+The term P(Data/Hypothesis) is a fun one.
 It represents the probability of having obtained the data, given the hypothesis and is called the **likelihood** term.
 In that way, P(Data) is the **Evidence** we have, or the data we have.

 The evidence term can be broken as